 This is a lookup section to map internal help topics to various external help manifestations.
-During the 16 years of releases, various help formats have been introduced and then made obsolete.
+During the 19 years of releases, various help formats have been introduced and then made obsolete.
 Currently HTML and PDF are in use, as the most flexible and platform independent, in hopes that they might last a bit longer than Windows only help formats.
 This is used by the HelpInterface function in IMGVERS.DLL, and should not be modified by the user.
 Note that the INI file in the same folder as IMGVERS.DLL is used for this lookup.
 If help reports a problem with the help file, verifying the INI in the installation folder and this section may be helpful.

-THE FOLLOWING ARE SPECIFIC APPLICATIONS IN WHICH My-T-Pen REQUIRES SPECIAL SETTINGS written.
+THE FOLLOWING ARE SPECIFIC APPLICATIONS IN WHICH My-T-Pen REQUIRES SPECIAL SETTINGS

+Certain Windows Applications may be affected by My-T-Pen because of the way they were written.
 You may set My-T-Pen to act normally for any application by setting the Configuration in My-T-Pen Setup or editing the MYTPEN.INI file.